AndroidPillars/Flutter/CHAPTER-3.md

-# Working with Cutom Fonts
+# 3.0.Working with Cutom Fonts

-- To Load images from app -> Project Name -> Right Click -> New -> Directory -> fonts
+- To Load Custom Fonts from app -> Project Name -> Right Click -> New -> Directory -> fonts
 - Download the font you need in https://fonts.google.com/
 - Paste the downloaded font in fonts folder.
 - Open pubspec.yaml and refer the following documentation(i.e) https://flutter.dev/docs/cookbook/design/fonts#from-packages